shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 Liberty starts speaking.

-Ask them to memorize the famous line from the poem, in bold below.
+Ask them to memorize the famous line from the poem, in bold above.
 Practice each day after reading the story to them.

 [rhyme scheme]: https://literarydevices.net/rhyme-scheme/